Breaking your cycle of negativity

 Here are a few ideas for taking control and creating the shift from negative to positive.

-Yep, it’s just like it sounds!
+- Yep, it’s just like it sounds!
 Smile and fake it.
 It’s difficult to hold a negative thought and smile at the same time.
 Give it a try: your goal is to smile and think of something negative.
 You must keep smiling … don’t stop smiling.
 What happened to your thought(s)?
 Usually the negative thought(s) change to be positive or neutral.
+Faking it in itself without other practices usually doesn’t work, you need to take action and put effort into you and changing your behavior.

 We are the creators and controllers of our life and the energy we are made of.
 So it’s up to us to make the shift and it starts with our thoughts.
 What do you want in life and how do you want to be perceived, because the RESULT is a reflection of you and your attitude